Edward Olivares Player Props: Royals vs. Rangers

 Edward Olivares At The Plate

-- Olivares has a double, a home run and a walk while hitting .273.
+- Olivares has a double, a home run and three walks while hitting .231.

-- In four of seven games this year (57.1%), Olivares has reached via hit, and that includes multiple hits twice.
+- Olivares has gotten a hit in four of eight games this year (50.0%), with multiple hits twice.

 - Olivares has picked up an RBI in two games this year, with multiple runs batted in once.